 NIOB always strives for very professional excellence, encouraging industry best practices and innovations.

-Here are the frontline executive members of Nigerian Institute of Builders (NIOB):
+Here are the frontline executive members of Nigerian Institute of Building (NIOB):